vaginessa/dns-wiki/FAQ.md

 <pre>
 tcpdump -ns0 -i wlan0 'port 53'</pre>

-> [MyResolver](http://myresolver.info/) is a secure proof if DNS is working or not.
+> [DNS check tool](http://dnscheck.pingdom.com/) is a secure proof if DNS is working or not, alternative you can use nslookup via command line.
 Please remember that there are some problems generally with the DNS security protocol, there are several known attacks, like DOS, Cache poisoning, ghost domain names & [others](http://ianix.com/pub/dnssec-outages.html).
 For more information take a look over [here](http://www.theregister.co.uk/2015/03/18/is_the_dns_security_protocol_a_waste_of_everyones_time_and_money/#)

 > If there is no setprop you can write the values before the <code>unset_dns_props()</code> begins.
 Here is an [example 20-dns.conf file](https://gist.github.com/CHEF-KOCH/b054c88d8ba7975a1517).
 You can get the dns information by using the _getprop | grep dns_ command but this will only work for Android <4.3 devices.